Bike tires can be a complicated subject. There are three main types of bicycle tires on the market today; clincher, tubeless, and tubular.

 Puncture resistance qualities

-Better puncture protection is perhaps the number one reason tubeless tires have skyrocketed in popularity in the last couple of years.
+Better puncture protection is perhaps the number one reason tubeless tires have become popular in recent years.

 Tubeless tires are more immune to the dreaded pinch flat.

-Tubeless tires are paired with a liquid sealant that allows the tire to essentially self-repair itself when punctured.
-The sealant will eventually dry out or dissipate, so you must remember to top up periodically.
+Tubeless tires are paired with a liquid sealant to self-repair when punctured.
+The sealant will eventually dry out or dissipate, so you must top up periodically.